 - Cartridges - Copier toner cartridges, computer printer ink jet cartridges, and fax cartridges are accepted.

-- Clothing and Textiles - Used socks, hats, shoes, belts, purses, backpacks, t-shirts, coats, jackets, clothing, draperies, towels, sheets, and bedspreads are accepted.
+- Clothing and Textiles - Reusable socks, hats, shoes, belts, purses, backpacks, t-shirts, coats, jackets, clothing, draperies, towels, sheets, and bedspreads are accepted.
 Please launder materials before bringing them to the facility.
 PLEASE NOTE: We do not accept carpet or similar products.

 - Cooking Oil - Cooking Oil must be secured in a non-returnable, lidded container.
 Liquid only, no grease or solid fats will be accepted.

 - Glass - Brown, clear and mixed color glass are accepted.
 No sheet glass or window glass is accepted.

 - Motor Oil and Oil Filters - Motor oil must be packaged in a clean, non-hazardous, non-returnable, plastic container no larger than 2 gallon capacity.
 Motor oil in bleach, pesticide or other potentially hazardous containers will not be accepted.
 There is a limit of 25 quarts accepted per visit.
 Oil and transmission fluid may be mixed.
 However, if there are cleaning fluids or solvents in the oil, please call 636-949-1800 for information.

 - Plastic* - Most numbered plastic materials are accepted.
 However, the facility cannot accept plastic bags, plastic films, rubber, PVC or vinyl siding/fencing.
 Larger and harder items, such as large plastic toys and play houses, are accepted if they are cut into smaller pieces.
 If you have questions, please call 636-949-1800 for information.

 - Transmission and Hydraulic Fluid - Accepted from individuals only (no commercial organizations).
 Material must be placed in a non-returnable, plastic container with no larger than 2 -gallon capacity.
 A limit of 25 quarts per visit is allowed.
 Please read below for information on the Hazardous Household Waste program.

 St. Charles County requires a per unit collection fee for the following items: